Dear Economics Community,

 I am delighted to be taking on the role of Chair of the Department of Economics!
 I have been in the Department since 1993 and so I know it well.
 In addition to my role as Chair, I am also proudly the Robert R. Richards Chaired Professor of Economics.
 For the past three years, I have been on leave at Amazon working as a Senior Principal Economist in the Core AI group under the Chief Economist Pat Bajari.
 Upon my return to UW, I will continue to engage with Amazon part-time as an Amazon Scholar.
 In terms of my background, I received my Ph.D. in Economics from Yale University in 1992, an A.B. in Economics (with honors) and an A.B. in Statistics from the University of California, Berkeley in 1986.
 My main fields of research are time series, financial econometrics, quantitative risk management, and the intersection of machine learning and econometrics.

-This year, we are excited to have two new members of faculty: Brian Greaney and Joshua Jacob.
+This year, we are excited to have two new members of faculty: Brian Greaney and Yael Jacobs.
 Assistant Professor Greaney received his Ph.D. in Economics this past spring from Yale University.
 He teaches an undergraduate course, Macroeconomics & Inequality, in addition to graduate courses.
-Assistant Teaching Professor Joshua Jacobs joins us from Duke University, where he recently received his Ph.D.
+Assistant Teaching Professor Yael Jacobs joins us from Duke University, where she recently received her Ph.D.
 Jacobs teaches several sections of Introduction to Microeconomics, Intro to Econometrics, and multiple sections of Investments and Capital Finance.

 I am delighted to announce that Xu Tan has been promoted to Associate Professor, with tenure.
 Tan was hired by the Department of Economics as an Assistant Professor in 2013.
 Her research interests include social networks, information, development economics, and has been widely credited for its real world application.
 Tan teaches 400 and 500 level courses in behavioral economics, as well as both introductory and advanced courses in game theory.